lukaskeller/pli/README.md

    _få pli på något_ — to get something under control.

-`pli`  is your Parquet CLI.
-Built with DuckDB to provide fast and easy inspection and validation of Apache Parquet files
+`pli`  is your Parquet Inspection CLI.
+Built with DuckDB & PyArrow to provide fast and easy inspection of Apache Parquet files and their meta data

 ## ⚡ Features
 - 🔍 **Meta**: Extract basic file metadata without loading the full schema.